RUMONMD89/RUMONMD89/README.md

 - 🔭 I’m currently working on this page.
 - 🤔 I’m looking for help with =>I am beginner here.
-- My interests are AI-driven innovation.💥   Cybersecurity🔐, and Networking ..
+- My interests are AI-driven innovation.💥 Cybersecurity🔐,  Networking ...
 - 💬 Ask me about =>please feel free to contact me.
 - 📫 How to reach me: mdrumon907@gmail.com
 - ⚡ Fun fact: I think I am funny.